datagrok-ai/public/help/overview/export.md

 # Data Export

-Using Datagrok, you can always save the currently open data locally to file or set of files.
+When working on the Datagrok platform, you can always save the currently open data to a file or a set of files in your local environment.

 Currently Datagrok supports the following formats for data export:

 * CSV
-* Excel file (.xlsx)
+* Excel documents (.xlsx)
 * JSON
 * PNG
-* Power Point presentation (.pptx)
+* PowerPoint presentations (.pptx)

-To export file, use the corresponding button on the toolbar while table view is open:
+To export file, use the corresponding button on the toolbar while a table view is open:

 ![Data Export](../uploads/pictures/export.png "Data Export")